aclist/dztui/CONTRIBUTING.md

 ## Submitting a ticket

-Navigate to the GitHub (issue tracker)[https://github.com/aclist/dztui/issues].
+Navigate to the GitHub [issue tracker](https://github.com/aclist/dztui/issues).
 From there, follow the onscreen prompts.
 You will be asked questions such as:

 - What version are you using?